mypalmike/RetrAction/README.md

 - All loop structures: WHILE/FOR/DO/UNTIL/EXIT/OD

+- Comments.

+- Compiler directives INCLUDE, DEFINE.

 **What's left?**

+- Fix scoped DEFINE.
+Requires tokenizer to be streamed rather than all tokens gathered into an array in one go.
+The machinery for this is largely set up (TokenStreams) but the calling code still just calls the tokenize wrapper.

-- "Preprocessor" - INCLUDE, DEFINE, SET, and comments.
-Note: the "SET" directive, which was designed to set memory locations on an Atari 8-bit machine at compile time might be emulated at some point for "common" compile-time settings.
+- Compiler SET directive.
+Note: the "SET" directive, which was designed to set memory locations on an Atari 8-bit machine at compile time might be emulated for common compile-time settings in order to enhance compatibility with the original Action! compiler.

+- Local variable initialization to addresses (e.g. "BYTE x = $1234" declaration in a routine).
+These refer to absolute memory but are scoped locally.
+Implementation of access seems like it will be somewhat invasive, having to modify variable reads and writes to check for this case.

+- == shortcut for self-assignment

 - Basic optimizations e.g. math on constants.